(631) 632-7403 · newsliteracy@stonybrook.edu

-1. The overwhelming amount of information that floods over us each day makes it difficult to sort out reliable from fabricated information.
+1. Information Overload: The sheer volume of information and misinformation that descends on us each day makes it difficult to find reliable information and identify legitimate news outlets.

-2. New technologies to create and widely share information make it possible to spread misinformation that looks like it’s from an authoritative source.
+3. A crisis of authenticity: New technologies to create, manipulate, and widely share information make it possible to spread disinformation that looks like it’s authentic (but isn’t).

-3. The conflict between speed and accuracy has escalated.
-We all want information as quickly as possible, but accelerating the distribution of information in the Digital Era has also increased the chances that the information will be wrong.
+4. Speed vs. Accuracy.
+The conflict between speed and accuracy has escalated.
+We all want information as quickly as possible, but accelerating the consumption and sharing of information, especially on social media, has increased the chances that the information will be wrong.

-These challenges have created the demand for a new kind of literacy—a literacy that empowers news consumers to determine whether information is reliable and then act on it.
+These challenges have created the demand for a new kind of literacy—a literacy that empowers news consumers to determine whether information is reliable before reaching a conclusion or sharing it with others.
 A healthy civil society can exist only if the public is well-informed.
-If people can be easily led to believe rumors or gossip, the consequences can be dangerous.
+If people can be easily led to believe rumors, gossip, propaganda, and disinformation–or are unwilling to believe legitimate, fact-based news– the consequences are dangerous for all of us.

-This latest communications revolution has transformed society anew, for it has made it possible for everyone with access to a computer or a smartphone to publish information.
-It is a positive development that the public is now able to share their knowledge with others, but as Uncle Ben told Peter Parker in Spider-man, “With great power, comes great responsibility.”
-A significant goal of our course is to persuade our students that they have a role to play in the quality of information on the Internet and Social Media.
+This Internet revolution has transformed society anew, for it has made it possible for everyone with access to a computer or a smartphone to publish information.
+It is an empowering development, but as Uncle Ben told Peter Parker in Spider-man, “With great power, comes great responsibility.”
+A significant goal of our Stony Brook curriculum is to persuade students that they have a role to play in the quality of information on the Internet and social media.

-The News Literacy Stony Brook model uses heavily illustrated lectures followed by hands-on exercises to help students understand how journalism works and why information is such a powerful force for good and ill in modern societies.
-The goal is for them to build critical thinking skills:
+To accomplish our goals, the News Literacy Stony Brook model uses heavily illustrated lessons followed by hands-on exercises to help students understand how journalism works and why information is such a powerful force for good and ill in modern societies.
+The curriculum has lessons and units in three domains: News Awareness, News Analysis and News Action.
+In terms of News Analysis, the goal is for students to become interrogators rather than just consumers of news and information.
+And to:

 • Recognize the difference between journalism and other kinds of information and between journalists and other information purveyors;